gustavohdev/gustavohdev/README.md

 ## 🚀 More About Me

-- 🔭 I'm currently a Full Stack Developer that went through many areas to get better at programming, you can name it: Cars, Real State, HR, Accountability, Payments, Sales...
+- 🔭 A Full Stack Developer who's explored all kinds of industries to level up in programming—cars, real estate, HR, accounting, payments, sales... you name it...
   Yes, I'm there using my Software Engineer skills to create, enhance and maintain systems.
 - 📝 I have a blog that I share some tips that you help you in interviews, concepts of programming, novelty in the field and more, you can check it here:
 [TechBlog](https://www.gustavoavide.com) --> Refactoring <--